Kelly McCreary: Career

 In 2014, after guest-starring in two episodes of the Shonda Rhimes political drama Scandal as Clare Tucker, McCreary joined Rhimes' other ABC drama series, Grey's Anatomy.
 McCreary debuted in the penultimate episode of the medical drama's tenth season titled "Everything I Try to Do, Nothing Seems to Turn Out Right" in the role of Dr. Maggie Pierce, the half-sister of series protagonist Meredith Grey (Ellen Pompeo).
 She continued to recur on the series and after appearing in four episodes of the series' eleventh season, McCreary was promoted to series regular status on October 23, 2014.
-McCreary has reprised her role in the spin-off series Station 19, appearing in the crossover episodes "Under the Surface" from the first season and "Always Ready" from the second season.
+McCreary has reprised her role in the spin-off series Station 19, appearing in the crossover episodes "Under the Surface" and "Always Ready" from the second season, "I'll Be Seeing You" from the third season, and "We Build Then We Break" from the sixth season.

 During her Grey's Anatomy hiatus in 2017, McCreary played Esther Mills in a production of the play Intimate Apparel.
 In 2018, McCreary booked one of the lead roles in the Netflix animated series Harvey Street Kids, where she voices the character Dot.
 The series premiered on June 29, 2018.
 A second season retitled Harvey Girls Forever! was released on May 10, 2019.
 In 2018, McCreary also produced a short film titled A Cohort of Guests featuring several of her co-stars from Grey's Anatomy and Station 19, and reunited with Morisseau to star as Shanita in the Geffen Playhouse production of the playwright's Skeleton Crew.

-On March 17, 2023, it was reported McCreary, who joined Grey's Anatomy in the tenth series as Dr. Maggie Pierce, would be departing as a series regular following the currently unnamed fourteenth episode of the nineteenth season airing on April 13, 2023.
-It was also announced she would be appearing in the final episode of the season, similar to Pompeo.
+On March 17, 2023, it was reported McCreary, who joined Grey's Anatomy in the tenth series as Dr. Maggie Pierce, would be departing as a series regular following the fourteenth episode of the nineteenth season, "Shadow of Your Love", airing on April 13, 2023.
+It was also announced she would be appearing in the final episode of the season, similar to Pompeo, with this marking her last appearance as a series regular.